wxy1245/Gomoku3/Readme.txt

 3. abandon the origin theano, only keep the pytorch code

 (4. Consider the last move decides who win may reduce calculation, but actually it seems to be invalid)

+note: For my version, AI is better at defense.
+You can see the gif to notice that Song's version tend to get own victory even as a afterplayer, but you can see in my record pictures, my leafDamping AI tends to prevent firstplayer's victory.